 3.1.6 The Belfast metropolitan area is the largest urban area in Northern Ireland.
 The city has a complex mix of social and economic relationships, which have shaped its unique urban fabric.
 New investment and confidence have focused energy onto the form and image of the city, presenting opportunities to capitalise on its unique natural setting and tackle issues of dereliction and gap sites.

-3.1.7 In Belfast it is important that new development is of high design quality which is both achievable and sustainable to help promote the city and create places where people want to live, work and socialise.
+3.1.7 It is important that new development is of high design quality which is both achievable and sustainable and helps create places where people want to live, work and socialise.
 The policies within the plan strategy, along with this supportive guidance, aim to drive standards forward across all development.

 3.1.8 Variations in character throughout the city, which can result in an eclectic mix of physical characteristics and architectural styles, offer visually unique experiences.
 The purpose of this section is to generate greater awareness of the built and natural context by describing elements within it.
 This understanding helps us appreciate what is special and most sensitive to change and facilitates the ultimate goal of good placemaking, which is about leaving a legacy of high quality places for future generations.